-2.4 Variance Process for Gaming Operations.
+2.5 Variance Process for Gaming Operations

-- A. CNGC may approve a variance from these standards for a gaming operation if it has determined that the variance (i.e. alternate standard) will achieve a level of security and integrity sufficient to accomplish the purpose of the standard it is to replace.
-A gaming operation may implement an alternate standard, in accordance with CNGC approval.
-Class II MICS variances are subject to the NIGC Chair's decision, pursuant to Section 2.5 of this part. - B. For each enumerated standard, for which a licensed gaming operation seeks a variance, it shall submit to the CNGC a written request by management and a detailed report, which shall include the following: - 1.
-A detailed description of the variance; and - 2.
-An explanation of how the variance achieves a level of security, integrity, and control sufficient to accomplish the purpose of the standard it is to replace. - C. For each standard for which the CNGC approves a variance that may not comply specifically to a Class II standard/(s) promulgated by the NIGC in 25 CFR 543, the CNGC shall submit to the NIGC or directly to the Chairperson of the NIGC, within thirty (30) days, a detailed report from the CNGC authorizing the variance and the documentation submitted to and used by the CNGC in its determination and authorization of the variance as prescribed. - D. In the event that the CNGC or the CN Tribal Government chooses to submit an alternate standard request directly to the NIGC Chairperson for joint government to government review, the CNGC or CN Tribal Government may do so without the approval requirement set forth in Section 2.5.
+- A. CNGC may approve a variance for a gaming operation if it has determined that the variance will achieve a level of control sufficient to accomplish the purpose of the standard it is to replace. - B. For each standard, for which the gaming operations seeks a variance, it shall submit to the CNGC a written request by management and a detailed report, which shall include the following:

+- 1. A detailed description of the variance; - 2.
+An explanation of how the variance achieves a level of security, integrity, and controls sufficient to accomplish the purpose of the standard it is to replace; and - 3.
+The alternate standard as approved and the record on which it is based. - C. For each standard for which the CNGC approves a variance that may not comply specifically to those standards promulgated by the NIGC, the CNGC shall submit to the NIGC or directly to the Chairman of the NIGC, within thirty (30) days, a report from the CNGC or its designee authorizing the variance and that documentation submitted to and used by the CNGC in its determination and authorization of the variance as prescribed.

-2.5 NIGC Concurrence with a Class II MICS Variance
+2.6 NIGC Concurrence